siomkos2020/CEHMR/README.md

   - data_train.pkl/data_eval.pkl/data_test.pkl: the train/eval/test data;

 ## Measuring the difficulties of training samples
+To make the following code work, you should first remove the provided ./data/hire_data/.
 When you first run the train_CEHMR.py, CEHMR is trained by all training samples without curriculum learning strategy.
 The pretrained model weights are saved in ./baselines/saved/[model_name].
 To measure difficulties of training samples, please manually copy the best model weights to the directory ./baselines/saved/pretrained/ and rename it as pretrained_model.model.
 Then, run the following command:
 ```
 cd baselines
 python train_CEHMR.py --CL_Train --lr 0.0006